focusyn/smart-cradle-system/README.md

-# My University's Major Project
+# University's Major Project
+"Smart Cradle System"
+Contains various file which are required to run the project.